NAGASIVA-JALLA/court-data-fetcher/README.md

 It only automates the repetitive form-filling and data extraction of information that is already visible to the user in their browser.

 This project is intended purely for:
-- **Educational use
+- Educational use
-- **Learning backend automation
+- Learning backend automation
-- **Understanding FastAPI, Playwright, and PostgreSQL--
+- Understanding FastAPI, Playwright, and PostgreSQL
-- **Demonstrating structured data extraction for public information
+- Demonstrating structured data extraction for public information

 Users must follow all applicable laws and the Terms of Use of the respective government websites.
 The developer is not responsible for any misuse of the project.